Vill99/inventory_parser/README.md

 spell_prices-YYYY-MM-DD.py

-Instructions for doing so, are a little week, but found in the actual script
+Instructions for doing so, are a little weak, but found in the actual script

 ### update_spell_prices.py
 You will need to update the script itself with the latest versions of spell data.